Sequence of Budget Events

 The way this chapter runs is simple – it starts with the thing you have most control over and ends with the thing you have least control over.

-It’s easier to alter spending on avocado toast and flat whites, than change the cost of a season ticket on the Underground or negotiate your way out of a rent rise.
+It’s easier to change your spending on food & drink, than change the cost of a season ticket on the Underground.

 Food & Drink